-Quality Enhancement Systems and Teams (QUEST) is a multidisciplinary, reality- centered program for University of Maryland undergraduates from three participating schools.
-Students participate in a challenging course of study that focuses on innovation, quality systems management and teamwork and co-curricular programming aimed at bringing diverse knowledge, skill and perspective to enhance their professional and personal development.
+Quality Enhancement Systems and Teams (QUEST) is a multidisciplinary, reality-centered program for University of Maryland undergraduates from three participating schools.
+Students participate in a challenging course of study that focuses on quality management, process improvement, and system design through teamwork and co-curricular programming.
+The program combines diverse knowledge, skills, and perspectives to enhance the professional and personal development of our students.

 Collaboration & Team Work

 In each QUEST course, students work in cross-functional teams on a semester long project.

 The team based and multidisciplinary format of the curriculum provides students with experience in navigating team dynamics, working with individuals of diverse skill sets and talents, and inspires an environment for collaborating on ideas and tactical strategies.